rehierl/abstract-properties/13-0-document-order/2-0-document-traversal.md

 Hence, each pair of tags can be said to denote a sub-stream of nodes.

 <!-- ======================================================================= -->
-## the pre-order visit of a node
+## the (pre-order) visit of a node

-As was shown in the discussion of the pre-order tree traversal in chapter 05, the pre-order tree traversal of a document tree can be used to form a trace of nodes, if each node is appended to a sequence while it is being visited.
-Formed this way, the resulting trace of nodes is an ordered sequence of nodes and as such can be understood to represent the document tree's **pre-order node order**.
+As was shown in the discussion of the pre-order tree traversal in chapter 05, the pre-order tree traversal of a document tree can be used to form a trace of nodes, if each node is appended to a sequence while it is in the process of being visited.
+Formed this way, the resulting trace is an ordered sequence of nodes and as such can be understood to represent the document tree's **pre-order node order**.

-Note that **the (pre-order) visit of a node** must be understood as a slice of processing time that is used during the traversal of a tree to **process** some data of a node.
-That is, the description is used to refer to some actions that are related to a particular node - e.g. write the node's start-tag.
-In contrary to that, the post-order visit of a node is used to process a node in post-order - e.g. write the node's end-tag - i.e. a different slice of processing time.
+Note that **the (pre-order) visit of a node** must be understood as a slice of processing time that is used during the pre-order traversal of a tree to **process** some of the node's data.
+That is, the description is used to refer to a group of actions that are in regards to a particular node - e.g. write the node's start-tag.
+In contrary to that, the post-order visit of a node is used to process a node in post-order - e.g. write the node's end-tag - i.e. a different group of actions.

-Note that each node will be visited once, and once only.
+Note that each node is understood to be visited once only.
 Furthermore, no node will be visited while another node is still in the process of being visted.
-Because of that, the visit of a node can be described as **an indivisible atomic operation**.
+Because of that, the visit of a node must be understood as **an indivisible atomic operation**.

 ```js